armahmoodian/sample-randomization-Rasch/README.md

 We need to randomly choose one time point for each participant's data

 ## Remark:
-some participants have one or more time points with missing data.
+Some participants have one or more time points with missing data.
 In this situation, we must choose our random sample for these participants from complete (not missing) records of them.

 ## Solution:
 In this python code, we use the random function in the python library (that uses the Mersenne Twister algorithm to generate random numbers) to choose a random time point for each participant.